Neck Exercises

 2) Nodding exercises or the more technical term, cranio-cervical flexion helps stabilize and re-train the deeper neck muscles and can have a profound effect in relation to posture and neck pain symptoms.

-• According to a study in a 2007 issue of the Journal of Pain, this part of the neck exercises has shown an immediate pain reduction response.
+• According to a 2007 study in the Journal of Pain, this part of the neck exercises has shown an immediate pain reduction response.
 It is noted that impaired muscle function has been shown to be a feature in painful neck disorders and exercises to retrain performance of the muscles is effective in the long term for alleviation of pain.
 It is thought that enhancement of muscular support to pain sensitive structures in the cervical spine is the means for relief for both long term and immediate pain modulating effects.

 In this study, the data showed the nodding exercises to display the most significant immediate relief of pain which was 14-21% compared to other forms of cervical spine exercises (typical flexion exercises) which displayed only a 3-7% improvement.
 The authors state this specific exercise has the intention of providing immediate reduction of pain.